SlaviXG/Operations_Research_PHS_Challenge/REPORT.md

 ## Casino Psychology
 ### Casinos excel at altering people's perception of time to keep them engaged.
 Casinos also use specific colors, special lighting and even music to keep the people as relaxed as possible.
 Applying this concept for managing the patients' experience while they wait for their treatment will help reduce the mental stress and affect it has.
+### Get people to host Board games and invite the other people waiting in queue or just waiting around to spend time with the people around them, time flies when you play games.
+But what would happen if someone is in too deep playing the game rather hearing their number being called out.
  - Environmental Variables
      - Casinos use environmental stimuli (lighting, layout, background music) to distract patrons and create a seamless flow.
      - Applying it to the A&E sites: